merrillosh/merrillosh.github.io/project/transit.md

 - personalize the transit experience for individual users?
 - provide clear assistance to riders in need?

 # Research
-- Analyze the scope of current fare collection systems; evaluate other cities’ methods and determine which platforms/applications/payment methods riders prefer as well as the riders’ contextual differences from our users.
-- Determine the needs of users and their motivations for utilizing Chicago public transportation (CPT) and the Ventra app, the Ventra website, and/or traditional fare collection methods.
+Before beginning ideation, I sought to analyze the scope of current fare collection systems, determine the needs of users and their motivations for utilizing Chicago public transportation and the Ventra app, and identify the current pain points of users.
-- Identify the pain points of users and evaluate the functionalities/features of the currently available Ventra application to efficiently reduce or eliminate them.

 ### Audience
 Based on preliminary research on Chicago transit ridership, I identified my main audience as a diverse collection of both regular and temporary commuters.
-I broke those people down into a few different segments.
+I broke those people down into a few different categories.

 1. **Suburban Commuters**—Regular users who primarily ride the Metra train, these users choose public transportation out of convenience and likely use it only to travel to and from work
 2. **Chicago Natives**—Regular users who live downtown, these users are more likely to use the CTA and Pace buses for all their transportation needs within the city